SlicerProstate/SliceTracker-guide/docs/user_guide/zframe.md

 ![](../images/zframe_verification.png)

+## Z-frame model misaligned with Z-frame image artifacts?

-**Misalignment**: In case of the Z-frame model not properly aligned with the Z-frame image artifacts, you will need to manually set the slice range where the Z-frame calibration runs on.
+In case of the Z-frame model not properly aligned with the Z-frame image artifacts, you will need to manually set the slice range where the Z-frame calibration runs on.
 The following screenshot shows such a misalignment.

 ![](../images/zframe_misaligned.png)